 |They are highly social and spend considerable time playing with their troop-mates.|

 With Tom’s years of hearing loss from “working on the railroad,” with difficulty hearing certain tones, he’s often dependent on me to let him know someone is approaching.
 But, then, his keen eye often spots action in the bush long before I see it.
 We’re a good team as observers of wildlife in the bush (along with other things).

 |Monkeys use rocks and boulders as tools to open nuts and fruit.|

 One may ask, “What do we have to gain from this?”
-Other than the joy of knowing we’re providing some sustenance for the wildlife who often suffer during droughts, why do we have this peculiar passion, that us and many homeowners and visitors to Marloth Park and nature reserves throughout the world also possess?
+Other than the joy of knowing we’re providing some sustenance for the wildlife who often suffer during droughts, why do we have this peculiar passion that we and many homeowners and visitors to Marloth Park and nature reserves throughout the world also possess?

-As populations of wildlife diminish worldwide due to human intervention and a natural cycle of life, death and extinction, we’ve added the experience of seeing and being entrenched in the beauty of nature and wildlife which our great grandchildren may never be able to see.
+As wildlife populations diminish worldwide due to human intervention and a natural cycle of life, death, and extinction, we’ve added the experience of seeing and being entrenched in the beauty of nature and wildlife, which our great-grandchildren may never be able to see.